Accelerator Physics Graduate Program

 PHYS 502A Classical Electrodynamics

-In addition to these core courses, the MSc program requires one additional course (see Further MSc/PhD courses).
+In addition to these core courses, the MSc program requires two additional courses.
+These are typically chosen from the list below.

 Further MSc/PhD courses